Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## Block Size (bytes)

-**celestia_consensus_block_size_bytes**
+**cometbft_consensus_block_size_bytes**

-Size of the last block in the Celestia consensus system, expressed in bytes.
+Size of the last block in the Dymension consensus system, expressed in bytes.
 The block size is important for understanding the network's ability to handle transactions and data, as well as for assessing the efficiency of the consensus protocol in terms of block propagation and confirmation.

-Value: block size in bytes in the Celestia consensus system
+Value: block size in bytes in the Dymension consensus system

 ![image](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/f8741bf7-3622-4c4e-a58e-fe6ef07eeb91)